Fire Department

 The Fresno City Fire Department Hazardous Materials Response Team (HMRT) has embraced an all-hazards approach to emergency response to ensure that our community receives a robust, competent level of service to all hazardous materials events.

-The Fire Department HMRT is comprised of sixty personnel trained to the Hazardous Materials Technician and/or Specialist requirements.
-Fourteen personnel are on duty each day with a minimum of nine of those persons, trained to the Technician/Specialist level.
-The HMRT utilizes 2 OES Type 1 Hazmat response rigs, and a Mass Decontamination trailer.
-The HMRT is deployed from two strategically located fire stations.
-The HMRT OES Type 1 response rig is assigned to a fire station with a fire engine and a fire truck.
-The second Type 1 response rig is assigned to a station staffed with HMRT personnel assigned to a fire engine.
-The second station is also the location of the Mass Decontamination trailer.
-The deployment plan requires the dispatch of the closest FRO response company in conjunction with the HMRT to hazardous materials emergencies.
+The HMRT is comprised of sixty personnel trained to the Hazardous Materials Technician and/or Specialist requirements.
+Fourteen personnel are on duty each day with a minimum of nine of those persons trained to the Technician/Specialist level.
+The HMRT utilizes 2 OES Type 1 Hazmat response rigs and a Mass Decontamination trailer.
+In the event of a hazardous materials incident, the HMRT is deployed from two strategically located fire stations.
+The deployment plan requires the dispatch of the closest First Responder Operation (FRO) response company in conjunction with the HMRT to hazardous materials emergencies.
+The Fresno City Hazardous Materials Response Teams have partnered with the State Office of Emergency Services (OES) to deploy regionally or statewide to support any jurisdiction through the State Master Mutual Aid System.